clusterinthecloud/docs/source/infrastructure.rst

    $ mv terraform.tfvars.example terraform.tfvars
    $ vim terraform.tfvars

-Following the instructions at the `Oracle Terraform plugin docs <https://github.com/oracle/terraform-provider-oci#setup-credentials-for-using-oci>`_, set the values of ``tenancy_ocid``, ``user_ocid``, ``private_key_path``, ``fingerprint`` and ``region``.
+Following the instructions at the `Oracle Terraform plugin docs <https://www.terraform.io/docs/providers/oci/index.html#authentication>`_, set the values of ``tenancy_ocid``, ``user_ocid``, ``private_key_path``, ``fingerprint`` and ``region``.
+Make sure that the user account you use for ``user_ocid`` has admin access in your tenancy to create infrastructure.

 You will also need to set the compartment OCID of the compartment that you are using.
 If you are using the default root compartment, this will be the same as your tenancy OCID.